 Government support for electric trucks is quite high in the U.S., and the prices of battery packs are also witnessing a slump.
 Further, these vehicles are cheaper to operate and maintain than conventional diesel trucks.
-Because of these factors, the U.S. electric truck market is projected to grow to $30,335.3 million by 2030, from merely $211.5 million in 2019, at a 58.2% CAGR during 2020–2030 (forecast period).
+Because of these factors, the U.S. electric truck market is projected to grow to $15,084.3 million by 2030, advancing with a CAGR of 51.6% during 2020–2030 (forecast period).

 In 2019, the battery electric vehicle (BEV) category held a significant share in the U.S. electric truck market, owing to the increasing government support, in the form of financial incentives, on their purchase and the constant drop in the cost of the battery.
 Further, market players are collaborating with battery developers for bringing down the battery costs further and increasing their life and energy density.